kubernetes/enhancements/keps/sig-scheduling/2143-generic-node-resources-scorer/README.md

 ### Goals

 - Replace previously mentioned scheduler plugins with a generic one
-- Simplify understanding and configuration of node resources considerations when scheduling by being configured in one place
+- Easy to understand and configure these node resources scheduler plugins by being configured in one place
 - Cover more use cases in similar situations
-- Make combination of these plugins behavior as expected
+- Easy to combine these considerations together
-- Let uses to choose scoring styles they like
+- Let users to choose scoring styles they like

 <!--
 List the specific goals of the KEP.
 What is it trying to achieve?
 How will we